 I understand why those 50 to 60 homes will get sold without a peep – it’s hard for a family to face down a foreclosure crisis.
 For many, it’s emotionally easier to just walk away.
 They feel like there’s nothing they can do to stop the bank steamrolling over them, so they just let it die.
 They don’t get help.

 I wish it were that simple.
 I wish you could throw your hands up and walk away, but your entire financial future is at risk when you walk away.
-Go back and reread the original article on Foreclosure Hell.
 Don’t be those people.

 It doesn’t matter if your foreclosure case is just getting started, or has been laying around for years, it’s never too late to try to settle your case and ask to be released from your deficiency.
 Don’t fall into the emotional trap of walking away without settling.
 That’s how you end up in Foreclosure Hell.
 Even if your foreclosure trial is happening tomorrow, it’s not too late for you.

 Avoid Foreclosure Hell.
 Settle your case, or pay a small fee for a lawyer to settle it for you.
 It’s not too late.